elephantscale/es-training-new/course-outlines/Big-Data-on-AWS-with-labs.md

 ### Using AWS Glue to automate ETL workloads
 * Amazon Redshift and Big Data
   * Lab: Introduction to Amazon Redshift
-* Visualizing and Orchestrating Big Data
-  * Lab: AWS Glue Getting Started
+* AWS Glue
-* Lab: Visualization and Orchestration
+* Lab: A Day in the Life of a Data Engineer

 ### Big Data Design Patterns
+* Workshop